 I remember that in 1986 and 1987, people were introducing the Cocteau Twins to friends in college dorm rooms across the country.
 Frequently, it would involve someone encouraging a friend to put on headphones, lie down, close their eyes, and just listen to and absorb the music.
-People frequently had the same reactions I did–they were completely blown away by a sound different from anything they'd previously heard.
+People frequently had the same reactions I did--they were completely blown away by a sound completely different from anything they'd previously heard.

 A housemate of mine has decided to start a weekly “documentary night” at the co-op house in an effort to get housemates together and enjoy some good video documentaries.